-20 7 Conclusions
+7 Conclusions

+In this study we describe a population of subglacial channels (N-channels) exposed on Devon Island, Canadian Arctic Archipelago.
+In particular, we implement, and discuss the use of, remote sensing techniques to distinguish between systems of rivers, lateral meltwater channels, and subglacial channels, which serves as a complement to existing field-based meth-

+Figure 10.
+Illustration representing the definitions of the three remote sensing based metrics proposed in this study. (a) Shows our definition for longitudinal profile undulations Ψ , where the grey line represents the longitudinal profile of a channel (elevation vs. distance). (b) Represents the deviation between the direction of a set of channel networks (red arrow) and the topographic gradient (black arrow), together with the axis notation and the ice and topographic surfaces z_i and z_b in Eq.
+(2). (c) Shows the definition of shape factor with two illustrations representing a trapezoidal and a V-shaped cross section, where top width W_T and depth D are represented (adapted from Williams and Phillips, 2001).

-In particular, we discuss the use of remote sensing techniques to distinguish between systems of rivers, lateral meltwater channels and subglacial channels, which serves as a complement to existing field based methods.
-We provide detailed field descriptions of 20 individual channels, including their longitudinal profile characteristics, cross sectional geometry, channel directionality and drainage network morphology, to then revisit and expand the identification methods listed in Greenwood et al. (2007).
-Our field observations include GPS mapping of subglacial and fluvial incised channels longitudinal profiles, photogrammetry, kinematic LiDAR data (KLS), and aerial imagery, allowing for both a qualitative and quantitative description.
+ods.
+We provide detailed field descriptions of 20 individual channels, including their longitudinal profile characteristics, cross-sectional geometry, channel directionality, and drainage network morphology, to then revisit and expand the identification methods listed in Greenwood et al. (2007).
+Our field observations include GPS mapping of subglacial and fluvial incised channels longitudinal profiles, photogrammetry, KLS data, and aerial imagery, allowing for both qualitative and quantitative description.
+Subglacial channels appear in clusters of 10-17 parallel individual systems that roughly follow the topographic gradients (Fig. 7).
+Tributaries and main stems are wide, approx. 40-60 m at the initiation stages, with defined trapezoidal shapes that are relatively shallow (5-10 m) and preserve roughly the same width downstream.
+Other patterns characteristic of subglacial drainage, such as anastomosing networks, potholes, and hanging valleys at the junctions, are also common in the channels investigated.
 We find that a quantitative measure of undulation ψ , defined as the topographic loss (local minima to local maxima of the undulation) at an upstream section to the total topographic loss, reliably distinguishes fluvial and subglacial longitudinal profile (Fig. 4), although the lack of undulations does not rule out subglacial erosion.
-We also argue that the departure in channel direction from local topographic gradients also reflects subglacial erosion (table 2), as well as a large top width-to-depth ratio (shape factor F, compiled in table 2.)
+We also argue that the departure in channel direction from local topographic gradients also reflects subglacial erosion (Table 2) and a large top width-todepth ratio (shape factor F, compiled in Table 2.)
 We then discuss the limitations of both these metrics in identifying subglacial channels.

-If both metrics fail, other morphological observations such as channel direction, anastomosing networks, cross sectional scale and downstream evolution, serve as a categorization guide.

-With our data and observations, we revisit the guidelines listed in Greenwood et al. (2007) to improve quantitative identification of subglacial channels from remote sensing data.
-We conclude with the following target characteristics of interest: (1) undulations in the longitudinal profile and changes in channel direction with respect to local topographic gradients, (2) consistent channel direction following former ice flow lines, close to the ice margin, and with the possible presence of other subglacial features in the area, (3) order 1 channel widths on the 5-10 m scale with minimal variation downstream, with wide and trapezoidal cross sections, and (4) presence of anabranching sections.
+If both metrics fail, other morphological observations such as channel direction, anastomosing networks, cross-sectional scale, and downstream evolution serve as a categorization guide.
+With our observations, we present the first high-resolution study of the subglacial drainage channels of the high Arctic, as well as revisit well-established field identification guidelines (e.g., Greenwood et al., 2007).
+We conclude with the following target characteristics of interest: (1) undulations in the longitudinal profile and changes in channel direction with respect to local topographic gradients, (2) consistent channel direction following former ice flow lines, close to the ice margin, and with the possible presence of other subglacial features in the area, (3) first-order channel widths on the 5-10 m scale with minimal variation downstream, with wide and trapezoidal cross sections, and (4) presence of anabranching sections.

 Data availability.
-All datasets described in this paper are available upon request from the lead author (contact agraugal@eos.ubc.ca).
-This includes photogrammetry generated digital elevation models (.tif format), LiDAR data (.tif and .LAS formats), airborne geo-referenced imagery (.jpg format), and GPS elevation tracks (.txt format).
+All datasets described in this paper are available upon request from the lead author (agraugal@eos.ubc.ca).
+This includes photogrammetry-generated digital elevation models (.tif format), lidar data (.tif and .LAS formats), airborne georeferenced imagery (.jpg format), and GPS elevation tracks (.txt format).